When we stop responding and releasing normal insulin amounts after consuming foods with fats, carbs, and sugar, that may mean we have diabetes.

 This supplement may help raise HDL cholesterol levels and reduce triglyceride levels.

-The Journal of Research of Medical Sciences published a study which notes that the omega-3 fatty acids are needed for reducing inflammation, proper insulin function and preventing insulin intolerance.
+The Journal of Research of Medical Sciences published a study that notes that omega-3 fatty acids are needed for reducing inflammation, proper insulin function, and preventing insulin intolerance.

 Take 1.000 mg of fish oil supplement on a daily basis, but first, consult with a doctor.

-This is an antioxidant which can help to turn sugar into fuel.
+This is an antioxidant that can help to turn sugar into fuel.
 It can improve insulin sensitivity and lower diabetic neuropathy symptoms like numbness, weakness, and pain.